 FAQs

-Yes!
-Electrolysis is the only hair removal method that is recognized as permanent by the FDA and backed by nearly 150 years in practice.
+• Yes!
+Electrolysis is the only hair removal method that is recognized as permanent by the FDA and backed by 150 years in practice.

-Yes!
-Unlike laser, electrolysis works for all skin and hair types.
+• Yes!
+Unlike laser, electrolysis works for all types of skin and hair.
 Electrolysis is safe for melanated skin (certain modalities of electrolysis are safer for melanated skin).

-Hair that grows in after shaving feels coarse because the soft end has been cut off, but shaving and any treatment that only effects the hair shaft (the hair you can see above the skin) has no affect on hair growth.
+Hair that grows in after shaving feels coarse because the soft ends have been cut off, however any treatment that only effects the hair shaft (the hair you can see above the skin) has no affect on hair growth.

 There are different modalities of Electrology: Electrolysis (Galvanic: Direct Current), Thermolysis (Alternating Current), and Blend (a combination of the two).
-I work with two modalities, Galvanic and Blend, and will choose the best method based upon your skin and hair type during your consultation and subsequent treatments.
+I will choose the best modality based upon your skin and hair type during your consultation and subsequent treatments.

-After treatment, it’s important to let the skin breathe; no makeup or fragranced lotions, no touching the area (avoid introducing bacteria), and avoid heat (such as working out or saunas).
+After treatment, icing the area immediately is helpful.
+It’s important to let the skin breathe; for the first 24 hours, no makeup or fragranced lotions, no touching the area (avoid introducing bacteria), and avoid heat (such as working out or saunas).

 Electrolysis should leave you looking better than you did before, not worse!